Aquila del Torre, Friuli Colli Orientali

 F riuli Colli Orientali (eastern hills of Friuli) shares with Collio the distinction of being the finest DOC in Friuli-Venezia-Giulia.
 The zone is in the far northeast of Italy on the border with Slovenia, situated in the foothills of the Julian Alps, and its quality is due to the region’s cool upper elevations, its drying winds, and above all its calcareous sandstone soil.
 Known as flysch in Italy and as ponca in Slovenia, the soil was once an ancient sea bed whose sedimentary layers are rich in calcium and minerals.
 The region’s better wines can thank this soil for their mineral salinity and age-worthiness.

 Michele Ciani is his family’s third generation to manage the affairs of Aquila del Torre.
 The estate dates back to 1904 and was purchased in 1996 by his grandfather and father.
 His father wanted a proper environment in which to raise his family, an ideal informed by his passion for wine and even more so for nature—and the hills and woods of the estate, combined with mature vineyards of Friulano and Picolit, met the criteria.
-Fittingly, Michele’s training is in agronomy, and he is firmly in the camp that believes 90% of fine wine is made in the vineyards.
+Fittingly, Michele’s training is in agronomy, and he’s a hard-core viticulturalist who takes well-earned pride in his vineyard work.
 Following his studies at the University of Udine, Michele did an internship in Montalcino and in Alsace (with Olivier Humbrecht), and then took up his responsibilities at Aquila del Torre.
 That’s Michele with his sister in the photo below.

-Between 1999 and 2003 the family put in new parcels in single row terraces on the hillsides.
-In 2011 they enlarged upon this vineyard surface by planting a parcel of Riesling on their highest and coldest hillside.
-These terraced flanks are quite steep, ranging from 175 to 350 meters above sea level, and most vineyard work is done by hand.
+Between 1999 and 2003 the family put in new parcels on terraces on the hillsides.
+This was a major undertaking of clearing old terraces and creating new ones, and the key thing is that each terrace supports only one row of vines, which in turn provides excellent air circulation (it’s not only wind that is omnipresent; rainfall in this area is intense).
+These terraced flanks are quite steep, ranging from 175 to 350 meters, and whatever work isn’t performed by hand is performed by a special terrace tractor built in Alto-Adige that is all of one meter wide.
 The rows form an amphitheater facing the Udine Plain in various expositions, bounded by woods.
 Today the estate has 46 acres of vines and 163 acres of woodland.

 In 2006 the University of Udine’s biology department conducted a study on the estate and identified 237 species of flora among the vines—a remarkable number, considering the norm in vineyards is 25.
 In large part this is thanks to the surrounding woods.
 An additional benefit is that the woods host a large population of insects, predatory and otherwise that keeps populations of harmful vineyard insects in check and further enables organic farming.

-The Cianis have farmed organically since the beginning, and in 2016 Michele began applying biodynamic preparations 500 and 501.
-The vines are harvested by hand, all fermentations are spontaneous, ageing takes place on the lees until the wine is deemed ready.
+The Cianis have sown cover crops (that’s their Riesling parcel below) and farmed organically since the beginning, and in 2016 Michele began applying biodynamic preparations 500 and 501.
+The vines are harvested by hand, all fermentations are spontaneous, macerations and extractions are decidedly light-handed with an eye toward finesse, and ageing takes place on the lees until the wine is deemed ready.
 Fining, SO2 additions, and filtrations are all kept to a minimum.

 Aquila is Italian for eagle and Torre is the local river; thus Eagle of the Torre.
 It helps too that seen from the air or from a distance on the plain, the estate’s vineyards take the shape of a wing on hillsides surrounded by forest.